there's no moving on...

 About this film

-Fascinated by Lafcadio Hearn's haunting tale "Of A Promise Broken," Mig Windows (writer/director/"Jenny") saw an opportunity to adapt a script that fit into the same cinematic universe as I Never Can, writing the role of Kim, the film's protagonist, with actress Aleah Zimmer in mind.
+Fascinated by Lafcadio Hearn's haunting telling of the ghost story "Of A Promise Broken," Mig Windows (writer/director/"Jenny") saw an opportunity to adapt a script that fit into the same cinematic universe as I Never Can, writing the role of Kim, the film's protagonist, with actress Aleah Zimmer in mind.
 Zimmer agreed to the role, and principal photography was completed in Talent, Oregon, over the course of three days in late April of 2015.
 Additional scenes filmed over the next several months while ROW 211 worked on the third film in the trilogy, I Never Did.
-While I Never Can's shoot had been quick and easy, I Never Will's was much more involved.
+While I Never Can's process had been quick and easy, I Never Will's was much more involved.
 Rory Owens (Co-Director/Editor/Videographer) worked extensively on complicated post-production aspects, including color grading, bringing in Beau Ferchaud for additional sound mixing and foley work.

 After over two years of post production, the short film has finally been released on Vimeo.
-A rough cut of the film was screened at the 2016 Killer Valley Horror Film Festival, alongside the feature film Besetment, though that version of the film was not released as some additional edits, foley, color correction, and a new score by musician Martin Bianchini.
+A rough cut of the film was screened at the 2016 Killer Valley Horror Film Festival, alongside Brad Douglas' feature film Besetment starring Marlyn Mason.
+After its screening at Killer Valley, I Never Will received a score by composer Martin Bianchini.

-I Never Did will be released soon.
+I Never Did, the third and final film, will be released soon.
 Be sure to check back on this page, as well as ROW 211 and the I Never Trilogy's Facebook pages for more updates.

 more about I Never Will...